ExpediaGroup/package-json-validator/CONTRIBUTING.md

 # Contributing

 We'd love to accept your patches and contributions to this project.
-There are just a few guidelines you need to follow which are described in detail below. test
+There are just a few guidelines you need to follow which are described in detail below.

 ## How To Contribute